With a little more than a month left in the 2023 Atlantic hurricane season, there are only three names remaining on this year’s list.

 After last year’s extremely active season, meteorologists decided to reevaluate the use of the Greek alphabet for storm names.

 A meeting of forecasters at the World Meteorological Organization, which is responsible for developing lists of storm names, determined the continued use of the Greek alphabet could cause confusion, especially for people in the storm’s path.
-For example, Zeta, Eta and Theta, which sound similar, were used within weeks of each other last year.
+For example, Zeta, Eta and Theta, which sound similar, were used within weeks of each other in 2020.

-The WMO developed the following list of 21 supplemental names to be used starting in 2021 in the event the seasonal list of 21 names is depleted.
+In 2021, the WMO developed the following list of 21 supplemental names to be used in the event the Atlantic's seasonal list of 21 names is depleted.
 So far, meteorologists have not yet had to use this list.